theozaurus/retry-js/README.md

     var Retry = com.jivatechnology.Retry;

+## Configuring

-We can not start configuring it from the constructor:
+We can configure what we need from the constructor:

     var retry = new Retry({
       timeout:   3000,                     // specified in ms, how long to wait for a success